Fee reprieve for festival organisers

 Mr Ross said had the event been taking place on the eastern side of The Meadows, in a different ward, organisers would be charged £6 a stall - rather than the £82 it was liable for.
 The extra overall cost is £4,225.

-Mr Ross added: "With public entertainment licenses as well, we are looking at almost a quarter of our costs basically going to council fees to run an event."
+Mr Ross added: "With public entertainment licences as well, we are looking at almost a quarter of our costs basically going to council fees to run an event."

 Regulatory services manager Andrew Mitchell said that if the fee was reduced, it would "nowhere near cover the licensing costs" to the council in terms of public safety, inspections and clearing up.